 After Linlithgow Palace, our Outlander tour travels on to the country home of Callendar House.
 The house, now a museum, dates back to the 14th Century and has ties to the Antonine Wall; Rome's northern frontier in Europe.
 Visit the famous kitchen, which was the set of the Duke of Sandringham's kitchen in Outlander and enjoy its beautiful surroundings.

 From Callendar House, we travel to the Royal Burgh of Culross.
 A tiny village nestled on the coast of Fife, Culross is arguably the best example of a 17th Century village in Scotland.
 The gardens here feature in Claire's herb garden, and the Mercat Cross in Outlanders' Cranesmuir Village.
 Here we stop with plenty of time to explore the village and its cobbled streets and quaint Biscuit Café, before our Outlander tour stops for photos at the Tuilyies Standing Stones (time permitting).

 We then travel to Hopetoun House*.
 The grand stately home dates back to the 17th Century and is set in a beautiful country estate, surrounded by a deer park and nature trails.
 Here we have the setting for the home of Outlander's Duke of Sandringham, and a magnificent home it is!
 You may choose to tour the House, or explore its grounds, before we head back to Edinburgh, where our unique Outlander tour ends.

-Timberbush have other 1 day Outlander tours that follow the footsteps of Claire and Jamie:
+Timberbush have other 1 day tours that follow some of the footsteps of Claire and Jamie:

 Our West Highland Lochs, Mountains and Castles tour visits Doune Castle; or Outlander's Castle Leoch